-- Does the research design make sense and is the aim of the research clear? - Are the primary outcomes (or the data elements that are of highest interest) clear and reported in a standard, measurable way? - Are there common outcomes or interventions mentioned in the included studies that are missing from the nest?
+- Does the research design make sense and is the aim of the research clear? - Are the primary outcomes (or the data elements that are of highest interest) clear and reported in a standard, measurable way? - Are there common outcomes or interventions mentioned in the included studies that are missing?